-- SF6: These emissions are beyond the control of Swisscom. - Other: The emissions from fire extinguishers are negligible or non-existent (halon). - NF3: Emissions from the production of LCD monitors (displays) are not currently included in the inventory due to a lack of clarity regarding their detection.
+- SF6: These emissions are beyond the control of Swisscom.
+SF6 is used as an insulation medium in electrical transformers and electrical switchboards.
+The installations are operated by the power utility companies. - Others: The emissions from fire extinguishers are negligible or non-existent (halon). - NF3: Emissions from the production of LCD monitors (displays) are not currently included in the inventory due to a lack of clarity regarding their detection.

 6.6.
-Upstream and downstream levels for scope 3 analysis
+Upstream and downstream levels for Scope 3 analysis

-The analysis of scope 3 emissions in categories 6 and 7 (travel and commuting) considers not only direct operations but also the upstream and downstream activities in connection with the manufacture of vehicles (trains and cars) and the construction of infrastructure (road and rail), which are optional under the GHG Protocol standard for upstream and downstream phases.
+The analysis of Scope 3 emissions in Categories 6 and 7 (travel and commuting) considers not only direct operations but also the upstream and downstream activities in connection with the manufacture of vehicles (trains and cars) and the construction of infrastructure (road and rail), which are optional under the GHG Protocol standard for upstream and downstream phases.
 Upstream and downstream activities for the other categories are not recorded due to a lack of data.